Back to blog

 Signed by over 100 jurisdictions, the MLI modifies existing bilateral treaties without renegotiating them individually.
 It implements minimum BEPS standards including the PPT.
 If both countries in a treaty have signed the MLI, the anti-abuse provisions automatically apply.

-Bottom line: Legitimate tax treaty strategies based on genuine residency, real business operations, and actual economic substance are perfectly legal and widely used.
-Artificial arrangements designed solely to access treaty benefits are increasingly caught and penalized.
+Treaty strategies based on genuine residency, real business operations, and actual economic substance are widely accepted.
+Artificial arrangements designed solely for treaty access face increasing denial and penalty risk.

 • Withholding tax rates on dividends, interest, royalties (Articles 10–12)